| |

 treatments on Mar.
 30 (mid-flower for fall plant) and May 27 (mid-flower for spring plant).
 Data for biomass dry weight

+and grain yield are shown in Table 1.
 The same chickpea variety, planted Dec.
 3 under ST at the UC West Side Research and Extension Center (WSREC) 200 miles

 to the southwest of Davis, yielded 3,913 lbs/A. And the same lupin line, planted at WSREC under ST, yielded 1,997 lbs/A.